anantarb/Empathetic-Dialogue-Agent-trained-with-Reinforcement-Learning/README.md

  * `annotate_data/`: It contains code to annotate sampled responses from supervised GPT-2.
  * `train_reward_policy/`: It contains code to train reward model and policy model in an RL setting.
  * `evaluate_models/`: It contains code to evaluate our trained models with respect to different evaluation metrics.
+ * `slides/`: It contains our milestones and final presentation slides.
+ * `report/`: It contains final report of our project.

 ## 2 Instructions